Apply

 ap

-method is a method that Functor
+The ap method is a method that Functor does not have:

 Apply[Option].ap(Some(intToString))(Some(1))